 - You may respond differently depending on the nature of the request.
 For millennials, connecting with acquaintances on social media is second nature.
 However, if the request comes from someone who has issues with boundaries, you may consider declining the request (Zur, 2015).

 - Think about how connecting with consumers or coworkers will affect your relationship with that person and how you use that platform.
 For example, consider what would happen if you log onto your Facebook page before bed and see a post from someone threatening to hurt themselves or someone else.
 You are now likely obligated to take action.
 On the flip side, you may not want a consumer or coworker viewing pictures of you on vacation.

 There may be ways to address some of the concerns by using different privacy settings.
 For example, Facebook allows users to organize their “friends” into lists which have different viewing privileges.
 Similarly, you can block certain individuals from viewing certain posts or pictures.
 Connecting with someone on social media does not have to mean allowing them unfettered access to your social media profiles.

 You may also decide to use some social media sites in a professional context and others sites for personal use.
 For example, LinkedIn might be designated as the professional account you use to connect with consumers.
-The strategy you use to keep your personal and professional identity separate can be outlined in an informed consent document with the consumer.

 Another strategy for keeping personal and professional accounts separate is to use different email addresses for different accounts For instance, use a Gmail accounts for your personal social media pages and a work email for your professional accounts.
-This will keep social media sites from suggesting you as a connection to consumers when it combs through their address book for people they should connect with.
+This will keep social media sites from suggesting you as a connection to consumers or coworkers when it combs through their address book for suggestions of people they should connect with.